 One of the better known examples of this is the Buddhist sand mandala, a beautiful work of spiritual art, painstakingly created, colored sand grain by colored sand grain, over days or even weeks . . . and then ritually destroyed, with the mixed grains of sand ultimately tossed into a river, returning them to the amorphous, impermanent state from which we all emerge, and to which we all will (physically) return, regardless of our spiritual beliefs regarding our non-corporeal selves.

-For what it’s worth, I was a coveted “content provider” in the days when most of you either hadn’t found your way online yet, or were still piddling about in the AOL or CompuServe or MySpace or Times Union kiddie pools.
-I have long enjoyed the sort of Google-beloved internet presence that lots and lots of folk work hard (and fail) to achieve, in both indie and commercial settings, where, sadly, they often sell their creative souls to unworthy masters in the hopes of attaining some small degree of passing notoriety.
+For perspective, I was a coveted “content provider” in the earliest days of the web, when most of you either hadn’t found your way online yet, or were still piddling about in the AOL or CompuServe or MySpace kiddie pools.
+I have long enjoyed the sort of Google-attracting internet presence that lots of folk work hard (and fail) to achieve, in both indie and commercial settings, where, sadly, they often sell their creative souls to unworthy masters in the hopes of attaining some small degree of passing notoriety.

-While it was satisfying, on some plane, to know that I’d achieved some degree of internet success, it didn’t change my life in any meaningful way, and it didn’t make my family love me any more than they already did, and it didn’t guarantee me any more cultural permanence than a sand mandala can expect.
+While it has been satisfying, on some plane, to know that I have achieved some degree of internet success and notoriety, it has never changed my life in any meaningful ways, and it never make my family love me any more than they already did, and it didn’t guarantee me any more cultural permanence than a sand mandala can expect.
 So for those who are trendy internet flavors du jour today: Congrats — but know that your rankings and traffic and hits today are likely to mean anything to you or do anything for you, five years from now.
 And if that’s the case, isn’t it better to control how your public persona expires, rather than leaving it lingering like a wraith in some dusty and forgotten virtual limbo?

 So enjoy it all while you can.

 Because you never know when The Destroyer might show up again . . .